The Importance of IVR Phone System and On Hold Voice Over

 Most importantly, the voice over must be easy to understand for customers and clients of all fluency levels.

-Using Your IVR Phone System to Achieve Brand Alignment
+Using Your IVR Phone System and On Hold Messaging to Achieve Brand Alignment

 Your IVR phone system is an optimal medium for your company to express its sonic brand.